-The building roof form should be varied and relate to the historic warehouses on the Basin.
-Building massing should be articulated to relate to the rhythm and proportion of the listed warehouses at 60 Haven Road.
+The building roof form should be varied and relate to the historic warehouses on the basin.
+Building massing should be articulated to relate to the rhythm and proportion of the listed warehouses at 60 Haven road.

-L07 - Canal Basin, frontage
+L07 - Canal basin, frontage

-Buildings must be setback by a minimum of 3m from the Basin and allow widened public access along the Basin edge.
-Development may follow the building line of 60 Haven Road on the Haven Road frontage, providing the historic limestone Canal basin wall along this boundary is retained / incorporated in any development.
+Buildings must be setback by a minimum of 3m from the basin and allow widened public access along the basin edge.
+Development can follow the building line of 60 Haven Road on the Haven Road frontage.

 Developments should include glazed frontages and frequent building entrances fronting the Canal Basin.
-Frequent building entrances must be provided to upperfloor uses either along Haven Road or within passageways or 'opes' between blocks.
+Frequent building entrances should be provided along Haven Road.

-Windows on Haven Road must be designed to avoid intervisibility and loss of privacy to the existing housing on Haven Road.
+Windows on Haven Road must be designed to avoid overlooking of the existing housing on Haven Road.